How to dislodge a 200,000-ton ship from a Suez Canal wall

 Pictures now seen across the globe of the vessel spread fully across the canal, point to the first major hurdle.
 It ran aground both at the front and at the back, almost perpendicular to the canal walls.
 That’s leaving very little room to simply tow it away from either end, SMIT says.

 For now, the focus is on dredging around the vessel.
 The canal authority has dispatched two of its dredgers, the Mashor and the 10th of Ramadan, to remove sand from underwater before rescuers attempt to pull it.
 From the shore, excavators are also working around the vessel.
-Western shipping experts who analysed photos of the Ever Given calculated that her protruding bulb was as much as 5 meters buried into the canal wall.
+Western shipping experts who analyzed photos of the Ever Given calculated that her protruding bulb was as much as 5 meters buried into the canal wall.

 Not everything in the grounding has been bad news.
 One thing that’s likely to make the process easier is that the ship has gotten itself stuck in sand, rather than rock.
 More malleable material around the Ever Given should make for a slightly smoother escape.